 Community carbon footprint

-Latest results show that between 2019 and 2023, total gross emissions in Christchurch City decreased by 12 per cent, falling from 2.84 million tonnes of CO2 equivalent (CO2e) to 2.51 million tonnes CO2e.
+The latest results show that between 2019 and 2023, total gross emissions in Christchurch City decreased by 12 per cent, falling from 2.84 million tonnes of CO2 equivalent (CO2e) to 2.51 million tonnes of CO2e.
 This was largely due to reductions in emissions from stationary energy (mainly electricity) and transport.
 Transport (e.g. diesel, petrol and air travel) represented 54% of Christchurch's gross emissions, and stationary energy (e.g. electricity consumption, coal, LPG) contributed 21%.
 We are not yet on track to meet our 2045 emissions targets.

 Mixed Result